yhong06/Sandy-Portfolio/README.md

-# Sandy-Portfolio
+# Hi I'm Sandy
-a portfolio of my work
+this is a portfolio of my work